Timelines at the European Union, UN Security Council, IMF, NATO, G7, and BRICS

 The day after that US-UK-Russia-China Declaration, the representatives of twenty-two other nations added their signatures.
 In mid-1944 when France joined the original four, these five nations became the five permanent members of the United Nations Security Council.

-On 25 October 1971, over US opposition but supported by Russia France UK Italy and many Third World nations, the People's Republic of China in Beijing since 1949 was given the Chinese seat on the Security Council replacing Taiwan.
+On 25 October 1971, over US opposition but supported by Russia France UK Italy and many Third World nations, the People's Republic of China replaced Taiwan on the Security Council.
 The vote was seen by many as a sign of waning US influence in the organization.
 With an increasing Third World presence and the failure of UN mediation in conflicts in the Middle East, Vietnam, and Kashmir the UN increasingly shifted its attention to ostensibly secondary goals of economic development and cultural exchange.

 Click here for further history of the Security Council.